Multidistrict Litigation Against Mylan Pharmaceuticals – EpiPen

 In re EpiPen (Epinephrine Injection, USP) Marketing, Sales Practices and Antitrust Litigation

-Note.
-The Court’s order dismissed some claims from the action solely because there were no plaintiffs from a particular state or district.
-If you reside in Alaska, Arizona, the District of Columbia, Iowa, New Mexico, North and South Dakota, Oregon, Puerto Rico, Rhode Island, Vermont or Wisconsin, have purchased EpiPen products at any point since 2009, and are interested in understanding your rights and potentially pursuing a claim, please contact attorney Gretchen Freeman Cappio at 800-776-6044 or email firstname.lastname@example.org.
+Note: if you have purchased EpiPen products at any point since March 13, 2014, and are interested in understanding your rights and potentially pursuing a claim, please contact attorney Gretchen Freeman Cappio at 800-776-6044 or email email@example.com.

 This litigation revolves around the marketing, pricing and sale of EpiPen auto-injector devices in the United States, and includes legal claims against the companies that make and market EpiPens: Mylan and Pfizer.
 Potential class members include individuals, families, and school districts who purchased EpiPen products either out-of-pocket or through employer or public insurance coverage.
 The price of EpiPen products has increased more than 500% since 2007 and has caused undue hardship to many individuals and families that depend on this life saving medicine.
 Plaintiff consumers and third-party payors seek to recover substantial damages from defendants on antitrust, RICO, and consumer protection theories of liability.